heathd/simple_redirector/README.md

 5. see what cookies have been set.
 In our test, we saw

 ```
+Cookie:
-Cookie: StrictCookie=This cookie was set with SameSite "Strict"; NoneCookie=This cookie was set with SameSite "None"; DefaultCookie=This cookie was not set with a SameSite policy; LaxCookie=This cookie was set with SameSite "Lax"
+NoneCookie=This cookie was set with SameSite "None";
+DefaultCookie=This cookie was not set with a SameSite policy;
+LaxCookie=This cookie was set with SameSite "Lax"
 ```

+ie. everything apart from the strict cookie is set